Skip to main content

 Second, what is your primary product?Construction lending points toward Built Technologies, which handles draws and project tracking better than any general platform.
 Mixed residential and commercial points toward Encompass or a general bank LOS.
 Pure CRE lending (balance sheet, conduit, life company, debt fund) points toward Dealpath at the institutional level or a mid-market deal management platform at the smaller end.

-Third, what is your timeline and budget?Institutional platforms take weeks to months to implement and require multi-year contracts.
+Third, what is your timeline and budget?Institutional platforms typically take weeks to months to implement and require multi-year contracts at enterprise pricing.
 If you need to be operational this quarter, mid-market tools can be set up in a day.
-If your annual software spend for lending operations is under $25,000, the institutional tier is out of range and the choice becomes mid-market platforms or building on top of a general CRM.
+If your team is sensitive to enterprise pricing or sales cycles, the choice becomes mid-market platforms or building on top of a general CRM.

 Rule of thumb